-- Stimulate the Scout's interest by showing him something related to the merit badge subject, but don't
+Stimulate the Scout's interest by showing them something related to the merit badge subject, but don't

-overwhelm him; remember, he is probably a beginner.
+overwhelm them; remember, the Scout is probably a beginner.

-- Expect the Scout to do exactly what the requirements specify.
-Many of the requirements involve
+Expect the Scout to do exactly what the requirements specify.
+Many of the requirements involve hands-on

-hands-on activities that call for a Scout to show or demonstrate; make; list; discuss; or collect,
+activities that call for a Scout to show or demonstrate; make; list; discuss; or collect, identify, and

-identify, and label - and he must do just that.
+label - and the Scout must do just that.

-activities on his own initiative, but he cannot be required to do so.
+activities on their own initiative, but the Scout cannot be required to do so.

-During testing, the Scout might need help in a particular area or with a certain skill, and may need
+During testing, the Scout might need help in a particular area or with a certain skill, and may need to

-- Encourage self-evaluation and self-reflection, and establish an atmosphere that encourages the Scout
+Encourage self-evaluation and self-reflection, and establish an atmosphere that encourages the Scout to

-The merit badge counselor assesses the Scout's knowledge to ensure he has completed all the required
+The merit badge counselor assesses the Scout's knowledge to ensure they have completed all the required work

-work - no more, and no less.
-You may not add to, delete from, or modify the merit badge requirements in
+- no more, and no less.
+You may not add to, delete from, or modify the merit badge requirements in any way,

 BSA Youth Protection Training (YPT)

-The Boy Scouts of America REQUIRES that merit badge counselors take BSA Youth Protection training (YPT).
+The Scouts BSAs of America REQUIRES that merit badge counselors take BSA Youth Protection training (YPT).